kpmeen/kafka-websocket-proxy/README.md

 ### Kafka Security

-The `kafka-websocket-proxy` allows setting Kafka client specific properties under the key `kafka.ws.proxy.kafka-client-properties` in the `application.conf` file.
+The `kafka-websocket-proxy` allows setting Kafka client specific properties under the key `kafka.ws.proxy.kafka-client.properties` in the `application.conf` file.
 To connect to a secure Kafka cluster, the necessary security properties should be added here.
 Below is a table containing the properties that are currently possible to set using specific environment variables: